Sidkhanna96/Database/project/unit2/README.md

 Done by collaboration by Hee Soo Park and Sid Siddhant Khanna.
+Due March 3, 2018 midnight;

 **Please Note Q1, Q2, Q3, Q4 is done in programming language C AND Q5, Q6 is done in programming language Python**

 General: Please turn on the foreign key constraint in sqlite before executing/demo/testing these programs by typing in the terminal the following :
 “PRAGMA foreign_keys = ON;”